-Chances are good that you’ll also be wearing your headphones for extended periods of time, especially if you’re locked into your studio pumping out track after track for your new album.
+Chances are good that you’ll also be wearing your headphones for extended periods of time (especially if you’re a drummer), especially if you’re locked into your studio pumping out track after track for your new album.
 You want to ensure the headphones are extremely comfortable as well as durable to hold on for the ride.

 While the type of headphones you choose ends up being personal preference, most professional recording artists will use closed-back headphones for the recording process.
 These headphones provide noise isolation so you can focus on the parts of the recording that matter most in that moment.

 For mixing, it’s not uncommon for artists to use open-back headphones during the mixing process.
 They don’t offer complete noise isolation, but are a great budget friendly option for new or semi-professional artists to get started with.